smithlamar/java-logging-slf4j-demo/README.txt

     - This is a powerful concept if you replace first/last name with something like a customerId, or traceId.
 It provides more context in a templated way that doesn't involve repeated verbosity in your log statements.

-    - The trade off is that you instead have to manage and intialize the values you add to the keys in MDC across threads and at the start of whatever counts as a processing context in your application.
+    - The trade off is that you instead have to manage and intialize the values you add to the keys in MDC across threads and at the start of whatever counts as a processing context in your application and also re-establish those when work for the same context gets passed off to a different thread.
+You also have to manage the clean up of the context e.g. resetting the values when a new transaction / unit of work starts on a given thread that leverages MDC.